Ultimate Peppercorn Burgers

-Heat Grill Pan over medium heat 5 minutes.
-As pan heats, slice onion crosswise into 1/2-in.
-(1-cm) rings using Chef's Knife; brush with oil.
-Cook onion 2-3 minutes on each side or until grill marks appear and onion is tender.
-Remove from pan; tent with foil and set aside.
+Cook the onion 2–3 minutes on each side or until grill marks appear and the onion is tender.
+Remove from the pan, tent with foil, and set aside.

-As onion cooks, remove and discard crusts from bread; tear bread into pieces.
-Combine bread, milk and peppercorn rub in Stainless (4-qt./4-L) Mixing Bowl.
+Remove and discard crusts from the bread as the onion cooks.
+Tear the bread into pieces.
+Combine the bread, milk, and rub in a large mixing bowl.
 Mix until a smooth paste forms.
-Sprinkle ground beef over bread paste and mix gently until incorporated.
+Sprinkle the ground beef over the bread paste and mix gently until the ground beef is incorporated.

-To serve, place burgers in rolls.
-Top with onions and serve with additional toppings, if desired.
+To serve, place the burgers in the rolls.
+Top them with onions.
+If you’d like, serve the burgers with additional toppings.